WiktorKostera/R_Projects/README.md

 Shiny App:
 - it's my second project that I made in R language.
 It was created for purpose of R programming classes where I had to make a Shiny App and .rmd presentation.
-At this project I managed to learn what is ANOVA and how can I use it for purposes of data analysis.
+At this project I managed to learn what ANOVA is and how can I use it for the purposes of data analysis.